Meijer LPGA Classic for Simply Give Highlights Commitment to Diversity and Inclusion Across the Course

-GRAND RAPIDS, Mich., June 2, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The Meijer LPGA Classic for Simply Give will highlight the retailer's ongoing commitment to diversity and inclusion by expanding partnerships with diverse-owned businesses and offering a special sponsor exemption aimed at bringing added diversity to the field.
+GRAND RAPIDS, Mich., June 2, 2022 /PRNewswire/ -- The Meijer LPGA Classic for Simply Give will highlight the retailer's ongoing commitment to diversity and inclusion by expanding partnerships with diverse-owned businesses and offering a special sponsor exemption aimed at bringing added diversity to the field.

 "The Meijer LPGA Classic is such an important event in our community and to us as a company," Meijer Vice President of Diversity & Inclusion Tim Williams said.
 "While the tournament has always represented a major investment in a wide variety of local businesses, this year we wanted to be especially intentional about offering an experience that represents our community and inclusive culture."